 I also enjoy writing novels and have completed four so far.
 In 2018, I began researching my fifth, a story set in India in the year immediately prior to independence.
 Writing is scheduled to commence soon and I am aiming for publication in late 2020.

-You can find my published novels and short story books in the BOOKS section.
+You can find my published novels and short story books in the NOVELS/SHORT STORIES section.

 Ever wondered what your car thinks about you?
 Or about anything else, for that matter?
 If so, this autobiography of a 1975 Triumph Dolomite Sprint will go a long way towards satisfying your curiosity.